 The consultants found that it wasn’t motivation—the desire to get good grades—that most influenced test scores, but “motivation calibration,” or the ability to know what motivation looks like in real life.
 In practice, this could mean knowing that those who do best study more, go beyond what is asked of them, and work to perfection.
 Students with high levels of motivation calibration outperformed those without it by 12-15%.
 Kids who had a “growth mindset,” believing that their performance is related to their efforts and not to innate or genetic abilities, outperformed those who believe in raw ability by 9-17%.

-Researchers think that anxiety cancels out motivation, ultimately affecting the choices girls make later in life.
 Here’s where the STEM twist comes in.
 Girls are slightly more likely to have strong motivation calibration than boys, and to think that their work in science class will be useful in the future.
 But remember that they also have higher levels of test anxiety.
 The authors think that the anxiety cancels out the motivation, ultimately affecting “the choices they make later in life.”

 Emma Dorn, a practice manager for the education group at McKinsey, said these findings should help inform how schools teach STEM subjects.
 “This suggests that mindset interventions around reducing school-work related anxiety, and around increasing joy in science might help more girls persist into STEM careers.”